SiliconLabs/wisun_applications/README.md

 ## Examples ##

-- [Wi-SUN stability](https://github.com/SiliconLabs/wisun_applications_staging/tree/main/wisun_stability): An extendable monitoring application providing information on the device/board/application and connected statistics.
+- [Wi-SUN Node Monitoring](https://github.com/SiliconLabs/wisun_applications_staging/tree/main/wisun_node_monitoring): An extendable node monitoring application providing information on the device/board/application and connected statistics.
 It can be easily extended to monitor sensors and control actuators.

 ## Add the 'Wi-SUN Applications' Repository to Simplicity Studio 5 ##

 1. Download and install [Simplicity Studio 5](https://www.silabs.com/developers/simplicity-studio).
 2. On Simplicity Studio 5, go to **Window -> Preferences -> Simplicity Studio -> External Repos**.
 3. Click **[Add]**.
-In the **URI** field, copy & paste the following link: `https://github.com/SiliconLabs/wfx_applications.git`
+In the **URI** field, copy & paste the following link: `https://github.com/SiliconLabs/wisun_applications.git`
 4. Click **[Next]** then **[Finish]** and **[Apply and Close]**.

 ## Create the Wi-SUN Applications Example Projects ##